-The class Odoc_html.html inherits from the class Odoc_html.info, containing a field tag_functions which is a list pairs composed of a custom tag (e.g. 'foo') and a function taking a text and returning HTML code (of type string).
-To handle a new tag bar, create a HTML generator class from the existing one and complete the tag_functions field:
+The class Odoc\html.Generator.html inherits from the class Odoc\html.info, containing a field tag\functions which is a list pairs composed of a custom tag (e.g. "foo") and a function taking a text and returning HTML code (of type string).
+To handle a new tag bar, extend the current HTML generator and complete the tag\functions field:

 '''

+module Generator (G : Odoc_html.Html_generator) =

+struct

-class my_gen =
+class html =

 object(self)

-inherit Odoc_html.html
+inherit G.html

-( Return HTML code for the given text of a bar tag. )
+( Return HTML code for the given text of a bar tag. ) method html_of_bar t = ( your code here )

-'''

-'''

-method html_of_bar t = ( your code here )

 initializer

 tag_functions <- ("bar", self#html_of_bar) :: tag_functions

 end

+end

+let = Odoc_args.extend_generator (module Generator : Odoc_gen.Html_functor);;

 '''

-Another method of the class Odoc_html.info will look for the function associated to a custom tag and apply it to the text given to the tag.
+Another method of the class Odoc\html.info will look for the function associated to a custom tag and apply it to the text given to the tag.
 If no function is associated to a custom tag, then the method prints a warning message on stderr.